yairEO/tagify/README.md

-Tagify - lightweight input "tags" plugin
+Tagify - lightweight input "tags" script
 ========

 Want to simply convert an input field into a tags element, in a easy customizable way,